Dr Andrea Wallace

-Andrea works across multiple disciplines and specialties including intellectual property law, art and cultural heritage law, digital humanities, visual studies, and museum studies.
-She is also an active member of the Centre for Science, Culture and the Law at Exeter (SCuLE).
+Andrea works across multiple disciplines and specialties including intellectual property law, art and cultural heritage law, digital humanities and technologies, visual studies, and museum studies.
+She is an active member of the Centre for Science, Culture and the Law at Exeter (SCuLE).

 Select Research Projects

 In 2016, Andrea completed the Display At Your Own Risk, a research-led exhibition experiment featuring digital surrogates of public domain works made available by cultural institutions.
 Her work has been written about by Hyperallergic and curated in the group exhibition No Copyright Infringement Intended.